In 1834, many people looked upon steam railroads as impracticable and an innovation unworthy of adoption by any civilized community.

 The Central Railroad Company of Kansas received a charter in 1857 to build a road from Roseport, opposite St. Joseph, Missouri, southward via the Neosho Valley to Galveston Bay.
 The authorized capital stock of this company was $5,000,000, and among the incorporators were Aristides Rodrique, Daniel Woodson, W. P. Richardson, and John W. Forman.

-Wilson Shannon, John Calhoun, R. R. Rees, L. J. Eastin, and their associates secured a charter for the Missouri River & Nemaha Valley Railroad to run from the Missouri River in Doniphan County toward Fort Kearny, Nebraska.
+Wilson Shannon, John Calhoun, R. R. Rees, L. J. Eastin, and their associates secured a Missouri River & Nemaha Valley Railroad charter to run from the Missouri River in Doniphan County toward Fort Kearny, Nebraska.
 The capital stock of this company was $5,000,000.

-The St. Joseph & St. George Company, composed mostly of citizens of Hannibal, Missouri, was given a franchise to construct a road from St. Joseph, Missouri, to St. George on the Kansas River in Pottawatomie County, and the St. Joseph & Topeka, with a capital of $1,500,000, was authorized to construct a road “with one or more tracks,” from a point on the Missouri River opposite St. Joseph to Topeka.
+The St. Joseph & St. George Company, composed primarily of citizens of Hannibal, Missouri, was given a franchise to construct a road from St. Joseph, Missouri, to St. George on the Kansas River in Pottawatomie County.
+The St. Joseph & Topeka, with a capital of $1,500,000, was authorized to construct a road “with one or more tracks” from a point on the Missouri River opposite St. Joseph to Topeka.

-A glance at the charters mentioned above shows that the principal promoters of proposed railroads during the first three years of the territorial existence of Kansas were prominent pro-slavery men — John Calhoun, Daniel Woodson, Samuel D. Lecompte, etc. But after the Free-State party passed the election for legislature members in the fall of 1857, a new set of railroad projectors came to the front.
+A glance at the charters mentioned above shows that the principal promoters of proposed railroads during the first three years of the territorial existence of Kansas were prominent pro-slavery men — John Calhoun, Daniel Woodson, Samuel D. Lecompte, etc. However, after the Free State Party passed the election for legislature members in the fall of 1857, a new set of railroad projectors came to the front.
 The legislature of 1858 — the first one controlled by Free-State men — granted charters to several railroad companies, and in every instance, the incorporators were members of that party.

 Another company chartered by the legislature of 1858, and one with a high-sounding name, was the Leavenworth City, Delaware City & City of Lawrence Railroad Company, with a capital stock of $1,500,000.
 The act named 25 incorporators, including Gaius Jenkins, M. J. Parrott, George W. Smith, George W. Deitzler, and H. Miles Moore.

 The Missouri River & Rocky Mountain road charter was amended at this session.
-In the list of names of the 27 incorporators of the Leavenworth, Hamlin & Nebraska railroad appear the names of H. M. Moore, J. H. Lane, Gaius Jenkins, W. Y. Roberts, J. P. Root, and E. N. Morrill.
+The names of the 27 incorporators of the Leavenworth, Hamlin & Nebraska Railroad included H. M. Moore, J. H. Lane, Gaius Jenkins, W. Y. Roberts, J. P. Root, and E. N. Morrill.
 The capital stock of this company was $2,000,000.

-The Leavenworth, Lawrence & Fort Gibson (also called the Kansas City, Lawrence & Southern Kansas) railroad received its charter on February 12, 1858, authorizing the construction of a road from Leavenworth to the southern boundary and from Lawrence to Emporia.
+The Leavenworth, Lawrence & Fort Gibson (also called the Kansas City, Lawrence & Southern Kansas) railroad received its charter on February February 12authorizing the construction of a road from Leavenworth to the southern boundary and from Lawrence to Emporia.
 Several years were spent securing land grants and subsidies to aid in building the road.
-By the act of Congress, approved on March 3, 1863, the state was given alternate sections for a distance of 10 miles on either side of a road from Leavenworth toward Galveston Bay, and the legislature of Kansas on February 9, 1864, turned over this grant to the Leavenworth, Lawrence & Fort Gibson Company.
-In 1867 Douglas County voted bonds for $300,000 and Franklin County for $200,000 for the construction of the road.
-Work commenced at Lawrence soon after these bonds were authorized, and on Jan.
-1, 1868, the road was completed to Ottawa.
-In 1871 it was finished to Coffeyville.
+By the act of Congress, approved on March 3, the state was given alternate sections for a distance of 10 miles on either side of a road from Leavenworth toward Galveston Bay, and the legislature of Kansas on February February 9 turned over this grant to the Leavenworth, Lawrence & Fort Gibson Company.
+In 1867, Douglas County voted bonds for $300,000 and Franklin County for $200,000 for road construction.
+Work commenced at Lawrence soon after these bonds were authorized, and on January 1, the road was completed to Ottawa.
+In 1871, it was finished to Coffeyville.
 The line became part of the Atchison, Topeka & Santa Fe system.
 The original stock of the Leavenworth, Lawrence & Fort Gibson Company was $2,000,000, and among the incorporators were H. J. Adams, R. B. Mitchell, G. W. Deitzler, and John Speer.

 Charles Robinson, James H. Lane, M. J. Parrott, J. P. Root, and their associates asked for and received a charter for a company to be known as the Missouri River Railroad Company, which was authorized to build a road from the Missouri River near the mouth of the Kansas River to the line between Kansas and Nebraska near Roy’s Ferry, via Leavenworth and Palermo.
 The capital stock authorized by the charter was $500,000.